Qantas Travel Money (formerly Qantas Cash) is a prepaid debit card that doubles as your Qantas Frequent Flyer membership

 Spend in Australia

-The Qantas Cash card is set to earn 1 Qantas Frequent Flyer point for every $4 spent on eligible transactions, or an equivalent of 0.25 Qantas Points per $ spent.
+Qantas Travel Money is set to earn 1 Qantas Frequent Flyer point for every $4 spent on eligible transactions, or an equivalent of 0.25 Qantas Points per $ spent.

-Currently, eligible transactions include pretty much everything (including the ATO) but specifically excludes cash-equivalent transactions, gambling and adult entertainment.
-But as mentioned above, from 1st July onwards, ineligible transactions will be expanded to include all types of government transactions including but not limited to the ATO in addition to cash-equivalent transactions, gambling and adult entertainment.
+From 1st July 2018, ineligible transactions have been expanded to include all types of government transactions including but not limited to the ATO in addition to cash-equivalent transactions, gambling and adult entertainment.
 Read the updated PDS here for the full details.

 Spend outside Australia

-On the flip-side, Qantas Cash earns you 1.5 Qantas Points spent on eligible foreign currency transactions.
+On the flip-side, Qantas Travel Money earns you 1.5 Qantas Points spent on eligible foreign currency transactions.

-The biggest aspect of the Qantas Cash product to take note of are it’s exchange rates (specifically, the “padding” over and above the base Mastercard rate).
+The biggest aspect of the Qantas Travel Money product to take note of are it’s exchange rates (specifically, the “padding” over and above the base Mastercard rate).
 This is a free card, and the foreign exchange rates are why they can offer the product for free.

-Qantas Cash also often suggest you ‘lock in’ your exchange rate now by converting everything over to the foreign currency you need.
+Qantas Travel Money also often suggest you ‘lock in’ your exchange rate now by converting everything over to the foreign currency you need.
 Be aware though that this approach may or may not work in your favour depending on subsequent exchange rate movements.